YimingXiao98/DamageCAT/README.md

 ### Evaluation

-To evaluate the model and make predictions, use the script in `scripts/eval.sh`:
+To evaluate the model and make predictions, make sure you have the pre-trained model in the `checkpoints/your_project_name` folder, have the test images in the `data/damagecat/test/` folder, and the use the script in `scripts/eval.sh`:

 ```bash
 bash scripts/eval.sh
 ```

+Key parameters in the evaluation script:

+- `dataset`: Dataset name (default: DamageCAT)
+- `data_name`: Data name (default: x)
+- `batch_size`: Batch size (default: 8)

 ## Model Architecture